-Class 2 - Years 1 & 2
+Class 2 - Years 1 and 2

 Getting changed for P.E. can be very busy and clothes can often get mixed up so please ensure that all kit, including footwear is clearly named.

 Please note that year 1 and 2 children are entitled to free fruit, but you may still wish to supply your child with a snack for morning break.
 They are also entitled to free lunchtime meals.
 Please see Mrs Mailes at reception if you would like a hot lunch menu or this can be viewed online.

 As always if you have any concerns or questions I am available before or after school if you wish to discuss anything.